hm-lang/core/proposals/README.md

 TODO: maybe want to separate elements inside a container from container in a consistent way. e.g., `Array[3]` -> `Key; key~array~int = 3, Array[Key]`.

+# object format

+Every variable instance has two different storage layouts, one for "only type" and one for "dynamic type."
+"Only-type" variables require no extra memory to determine what type they are.
+For example, an array of `i32` has some storage layout for the `array` type, but each `i32` element has "only type" storage, which is 4 consecutive bytes, ensuring that the array is packed tightly.
+"Dynamic-type" variables include things like objects and instances that could be one of many class types (e.g., a parent or a child class).

+TODO: storage for dynamic types, can we create wrapper classes with enough memory and cast to them (i.e., without allocation)?  need to know the possible memory layouts beforehand, i.e., all possible child classes.  if we know for certain how files are loaded and used, and ensure encapsulation in some way, we can probably update max storage required if a child class is loaded, and undo the update once the child class is unloaded.

+TODO: discuss having all instance methods in some special virtual table, e.g., possibly with additional reflection information (for things like `@for (MyClass;;method) in myClass` macro code).

+TODO: make it possible to have template methods with template classes